 Keiko Minakata, WG #1339

 Keiko passed away Aug.
-2 in a helicopter crash in the Cascade Mountains just south of Easton, Wash.
+2 in a helicopter crash in the Cascade Mountains just south of Easton, Washington.
 She was flying a Robinson R44 on a charter flight, carrying three passengers.
-The NTSB is investigating and no cause has been named at this time.
 She was flying for her employer, Classic Helicopter Corporation of Seattle, Wash.

 Minakata, 41, joined Classic Helicopter in March 2005 as a flight instructor.
 During her two years at the company she’d quickly risen through the ranks to become Classic’s chief pilot for its private pilot program and one of the company’s lead charter pilots.
 Previous to Classic, Minakata worked in Texas as a flight instructor.
 She trained in California and Arizona.

 Originally from Japan, Minakata came to the United States in 2001 to pursue her dream of working as a professional helicopter pilot.
 While in flight school she met and married her husband, an American.

 In addition to living her dream as a helicopter pilot, Minakata was also very involved in volunteer efforts to encourage women to pursue aviation as a career.
 As a Whirly-Girl she regularly met with ladies interested in learning to fly helicopters and also volunteered her time annually at the American Heroes Air Show, a helicopter-only event held at the Museum of Flight.

 Minakata was the 2007 International Whirly-Girls Scholarship winner.
 She intended to use to gain factory training on the Eurocopter AS350 helicopter to further her experience, skill and safety consciousness.
 Sadly, she did not have the opportunity to use it.
-The Whirly-Girls are researching a way to make the scholarship available to another member in honor of Minakata.
+The Advanced Mountain Flight Training Scholarship was established in honor of Minakata.